Secure Digital Semantic Communications: Fundamentals, Challenges, and Opportunities: Defenses against Attacks and Threats in Digital Semantic Communication

 \subsection{Defenses Against Attacks on Deterministic Modulation}

-Attacks on deterministic modulation are enabled by the explicit quantizer-dequantizer interface and the resulting hard decision boundaries and fixed mapping rules.
-Defenses should therefore focus on strengthening the discretization interface itself to reduce the chance that small feature perturbations change discrete outcomes, while also improving the robustness of discrete representations as they traverse practical digital physical-layer procedures and packet-based delivery.
-Practical measures include quantizer and mapping designs with safety margins around decision thresholds, boundary-aware objectives that discourage operating points close to quantization thresholds, and representation formats that reduce the impact of localized errors, for example by using mappings with limited error propagation and adding lightweight error detection for the discrete intermediates.
-Since deterministic modulation externalizes semantic information into bits, symbols, or indices, integrity protection is also important to prevent direct manipulation of these discrete representations during transmission and packet handling.
+Attacks on deterministic modulation are enabled by the explicit quantizer-dequantizer interface as well as the resulting hard decision boundaries and fixed mapping rules.
+Defenses should therefore strengthen the discretization interface to reduce the likelihood that small feature perturbations change discrete outcomes, while improving the robustness of discrete representations as they traverse practical digital physical-layer procedures and packet-based delivery.
+Practical measures include quantizer and mapping designs with explicit safety margins around decision thresholds, as well as boundary-aware objectives that discourage operating near decision thresholds.
+They also include representation formats that limit the impact of localized errors, such as mappings with limited error propagation and lightweight error detection for discrete intermediates before semantic decoding.